scalableinternetservices/scalableinternetservices.github.io/projects/index.md

   <h2>Objective</h2>

   <p>
-  The goal of the projects is to gain hands-on experience in building and deploying a scalable web service on the Internet.
+  The goal of the project is to gain hands-on experience in building and deploying a scalable web service on the Internet.
 Using the latest web technologies while learning how to tackle the scalability and fault-tolerance concerns.
-This is a "learn by doing" course: course projects will form the primary focus of the course with the lectures and discussion of research papers providing background material.
-Projects will be conducted in agile teams, and students will build their own scalable, redundant web site using fundamental web technologies and the Ruby on Rails framework.
+This is a "learn by doing" course: the course project will form the primary focus of the course with the lectures and discussion of research papers providing background material.
+Each project will be conducted in an agile team where students will build their own scalable, redundant web site using fundamental web technologies and the Ruby on Rails framework.
   </p>